 (Click here to read our NCLEX-RN Exam Review & Study Guide).

 After passing the National Council Licensure Examination (NCLEX) and obtaining an R.N. license, you will need to pursue your Master of Science in Nursing (MSN) degree.
 MSN coursework is more advanced, building on the knowledge gained in an undergraduate program.

 4. Get Certified by the AACN

-Aspiring Critical Care Nurses will need to obtain certification from the American Association of College of Nursing (AACN).
-The AACN promotes and enhances health and safety by establishing and maintaining high standards of professional practice excellence through certification and re-certification of nurses caring for critically and acutely ill patients and their families.
-Certification exams include Clinical Judgment and Professional Caring and Ethical Practice criteria based on the Synergy Model, involving Advocacy/Moral Agency, Caring Practices, Clinical Inquiry, Collaboration, Facilitation of Learning, Response to Diversity, and Systems Thinking.
+Aspiring Critical Care Nurses need certification from the American Association of Colleges of Nursing (AACN).
+The AACN establishes and maintains high standards of professional practice excellence through certification and re-certification of nurses caring for critically and acutely ill patients and their families.

 Critical Care Nurse Salaries